‹ Return to How tos

 sudo /opt/bitnami/ctlscript.sh restart apache

 10. Wait a few moments for your the Apache service to restart, then test that your distribution is caching your content.
-For more information, see Testing your Amazon Lightsail distribution.
+For more information, see Test your Amazon Lightsail distribution.

 11. If something went wrong, re-connect to your instance using the browser-based SSH client.
 Run the following command to restore the wp-config.php file using the backup you created earlier in this guide.